 - Machine Learning.
 Representation learning for text mining

 - Explanations.
 Explainable IR models, result explanations, evaluation of explanations

 The TIR workshop is held for the sixteenth time.
 Past workshops could attract high-quality and innovative contributions and were characterized by an open and stimulating atmosphere.

-Accepted papers will appear in the proceedings of DEXA’19 Workshops published by the Conference Publishing Services (CPS) of IEEE Computer Society.
+Accepted papers will appear in the proceedings of DEXA’19 Workshops published by Springer in Communications in Computer and Information Science - CCIS.